JohnStrunk/wahoo-results/docs/quickstart.md

 Switch back to the {{ WR }} application and go to the "Directories" tab.
 The left side is where you set the location for the start list files.

-Click "Browse" and navigate to the directory where you saved the start lists in the previous step.
+Click ++"Browse..."++ and navigate to the directory where you saved the start lists in the previous step.

 {{ WR }} will read all the start lists and summarize them in the window.
 It will list the event number, description, and the number of heats in each event.

-If this looks good, press the "Export events to Dolphin..." button.
+If this looks good, press the ++"Export events to Dolphin..."++ button.
 This will write a `dolphin_events.csv` file into the start list directory.
 This file contains the event data for the Dolphin timing software.

 {{ CLEARFLOAT }}